mrp97/django-yekpay/README.rst

         "fromCurrencyCode": 364, #you can change this to then currency you want "toCurrencyCode": 364, #you can change this to then currency you want "firstName": 'example',
-        "lastName": "example",
+        "callback" : "someurl" # optional, you can set it in settings too "lastName": "example",
         "email": "ex@example.com",
         "mobile": "+4455884976",